Blount County's Great American Clean-Up

 What do I need to know about maintaining my rain barrel?

 Ivy requires very little maintenance.
 Keep the lid locked and the screen clear of debris.
 If stagnant water sitting in Ivy develops a foul smell, you may want to drain and clean the inside with a brush and fresh water.
 To clean the screen simply pop out the screen ring, carefully lift the dirty screen out and clean.
 Place screen back onto inlet and snap ring into place.
-If your screen is damged use the round screen as a template and cut yourself a new one.
+If your screen is damaged use the round screen as a template and cut yourself a new one.

 How do I install my rain barrel?

 Your Ivy comes with all the components needed to assemble and start collecting rainwater.
 Read all instructions prior to assembling.
 The screen and screen ring will come pre-installed from the factory.
 The ball valve has two different thread patterns, when installed correctly the lever will point away from the rain barrel.
 There will be a pre-installed rubber gasket in the threaded port.
 Hand tighten the ball valve until it will not turn any more, DO NOT USE TOOLS OR OVER TIGHTEN.
 It is fine if the valve is not in the exact 12 o'clock position when fully seated.
 Next, attached the overflow cap and overflow hose, be sure to direct the overflow hose away from your home's foundation to divert any excess rainwater.
-Ivy will fill up with less than 1/10th of inch of rain on a 1000 sq ft roof surface.
+Ivy will fill up with less than 1/10th of inch of rain on a 1000 sq. ft. roof surface.
 Now lock the lid using the two releasable zip ties.
 Ivy will weigh over 420 pounds when full so please make sure you install your rain barrel on a level foundation using sturdy blocks!
 The ball valve allows you to attach a hose to extend where you need the water or to fill a watering can.
 Remember gravity feed pressure, Ivy will not have city pressure coming out of the valve, but will have enough pressure when full to extend a hose 25 feet with no incline.
 After your rain barrel is assembled and ready for installation, place Ivy on the blocks, using the gutter elbow and leaving room between bottom of elbow and lid of the rain barrel mark approximately 2 inches from top of elbow.
 Place a piece of cardboard behind the area you will be cutting, use your hacksaw to slowly cut through the downspout.
 Remove cut pieces and hardware and save for later winterizing.
-Next, crimp the four corners of the downspount and attach the gutter elbow.
+Next, crimp the four corners of the downspout and attach the gutter elbow.
 Place Ivy back on blocks and you are ready to start collecting and reusing rainwater.

 How do we winterize our Ivy?Drain Ivy before temperatures drop below freezing.
 Keep a hose attached to the open ball valve making sure it is flowing away from your home this will keep water from accumulating in Ivy and freezing.
 Ivy will most likely survive a freeze but she is not designed to go through multiple freeze-thaw cycles.
 Cooler climates should remove Ivy from the downspout and store in a covered area, reattach your cut downspout and place elbow at bottom.